Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

-Even a cursory glance at the first few pages of Price's book The Power Of Positive Confession should reveal problems galore to those who have more than a passing acquaintance with the Bible.
+Even little more than a glance at the first few pages of Price's book The Power Of Positive Confession, reveals problems galore to those who have more than a passing acquaintance with the Bible.

 For example, his entire premise seems to be founded on one verse in Proverbs that says "Death and life are in the power of the tongue, And those who love it will eat its fruit" (18:21).
 The problem is that verse is so obscure that no one can be sure what it really means, particularly the last part.
 There is no context to help because Proverbs 18 consists of a number of disconnected bits of advice or wisdom.

 To build a doctrine around this single verse is the height of foolishness.